-Three vaccines, developed by pharmaceutical companies Pfizer-BioNTech, Moderna and Johnson & Johnson have received emergency use authorization by the FDA.
+Three vaccines have been developed to protect people against COVID-19.
+The Pfizer-BioNTech vaccine is fully approved for adults by the FDA.
+The Moderna and Johnson & Johnson have received emergency use authorization by the FDA.
 Both the Pfizer-BioNtech and Moderna vaccines are showing about 95 percent efficacy in their preliminary reviews.
 This means people who received these vaccines in clinical trials had a 95 percent lower risk of getting COVID-19 than people in the trial’s control group who did not receive a vaccine.
 The Johnson & Johnson vaccine showed 72 percent efficacy in U.S. clinical trials.

 All three vaccines were 100 percent effective at preventing hospitalizations and deaths from COVID-19 during the clinical trials.
 More types of vaccines are expected to be authorized for use and given out in the coming months.